jonathannnpstl/oras-muna/README.md

 # Oras muna
 Oras-muna is an ecommerce website selling luxury watches.
-The technolgies used for building this website are Next.js, MongoDB, and Redux.
+The technolgies used for building this website are Next.js, MongoDB, and Redux Toolkit.
 I develop this website because of my desire to learn Next.js and Redux.
 This website is deployed using Vercel.

 The features included in the ecommerce are the followings:
 - [x] Add to cart
 - [x] Search products
 - [x] Sort products by price, rating, popularity, and relevance.
 - [x] Filtering products
+- [x] Responsive design
 - [x] Checkout form

 Possible features to be included in the future: